fireMCG/Exiled-Vault/Exiled Vault PoE1/Exiled Vault Talismans/Horned Talisman.md

 # Horned Talisman
-The Empire hides lies and falsehoods
-Behind a mask of politeness and civility.
+The Empire hides lies and falsehoods behind a mask of politeness and civility.
 The First Ones teach us to look through the lies,
 And that no beast can truly cover their tracks.
 \- The Wolven King